mangojuicejs/mangojuice/README.md

 ## Quick start
 MangoJuice (MJS) consists of three main parts:
 * **Model** – plain function `const createModel = () => ({ ... })`, which defines the initial model state of your logical block.
-* **Logic** - plain object `const Logic = { ... };` with a set of commands inside.
+* **Logic** - `class MyLogic { ... };` with a set of command factories
-* **View** – plain function `const View = ({ model }) => { ... }`, which should display something based on the current state of a model.
+* **View** – plain function `const View = ({ model }, { Logic }) => { ... }`, which should display something based on the current state of a model.
 If your favorite View library is React, then View is a plain-function component.

-All these three parts are together called a `Block`.
+All these three parts are together called `Block`.

 For example, let's say you have a page with a very complicated search form and a results list.
 In this case you will probably have three logical Blocks: (1) Search form, (2) Results list and (3) Block that manage search form and results (parent for 1 and 2).

+But before we will show some example code, let's learn a bit more theory about MJS to have a better understanding what is going on!

-#### The App is three trees
+#### The App is "three trees"
 The app in MJS represented as a tree.
 And each part of the block have completely separated tree.
 For instance, to nest Search form to the Main block you should nest the Seach form's model to the Main block's model, nest the Search form's logic to the Main block's logic and the Search form's view to the Main block's view.

-#### The Logic is a commands factory
+#### The Logic class is a commands factory
-Logic consists of commands creators and `config` function which defines children Blocks, init commands, etc. When you call command creator it will return a command.
-Command is an object with all necessary information like type of a command, command's name, function that should be executed, array of arguments.
-In MJS defined three types of a command:
+MJS implements a so called `Command pattern`.
+The main idea of this pattern is that logical operation is not executed instantly as you call it, instead you create an object called `Command` which defines what function should be executed with what arguments and pass it to a "processor" which will take care of the execution.
+Logic class in MJS is just a set of command factories (functions which returns a `Command` object).
+To convert a regular class method to a command factory you should decorate it with `@cmd` decorator.
+There is three type of commands in MJS, differentiated by the type of returned value:

-* `Cmd.update` – command for updating a model
+* command for updating a model – should return a plain "update" object
-* `Cmd.batch` – command for executing another commands
+* command for executing another commands – should return a command or an array of commands
-* `Cmd.task` – command for executing async task
+* command for async tasks – should return a special Task object

 #### The Process put everything together
 There is one thing that makes everything to work, called `Process`.
 It is an internal class and you won't interact with it directly.
 But you should understand that the instance of this class created for every Model of every Block of your app and it actually executes commands and it takes care of View updates when model of a Block changed.
 The instance of the Process initially created during the run of the up.